naev/naev/dat/naevpedia/lore/factions/thurion.md

 Needless to say that the procedure did not work out well for the early test subjects.
 In the end, however, they were able to reliably upload a human mind to specialized computer hardware.
 Naturally, this has some implication.
-For instance, the uploaded individuals would be immortal.
-But as they would exist only within a simulation, their perception of the outside world and ultimately their reality can be manipulated at will of whoever operates the system.
+For instance, the uploaded individuals would be immortal, but as they would exist only within a simulation, their perception of the outside world and ultimately their reality can be manipulated at will of whoever operates the system.
-Only by now did the scientists realize which consequences their findings could have.
+Only by now did the scientists realize which consequences their findings could have, and heated discussions followed.
-Heated discussions followed.
 In the end everyone agreed to keep their true findings a secret.

 The Empire, however, was displeased with the presented results.
 In UST 125 it was decided that the project would be terminated at the end of the next cycle.
 That involves 'sterilization' of the colony where the research has been conducted, i.e. they planned to nuke the colony killing all personnel except some high ranking military officers in the process.
-The project has been highly unethical and the results could not justify any of the crimes committed.
+The project has been highly unethical, and the results could not justify any of the crimes committed.
 Thus, the Empire decided to purge project Thurion from history.

 The scientists, however, found out about the plan with just enough time left to come up with a plan.
 The system has been quarantined by then.
 Any attempt to flee would be pointless.
-Instead they used their resources to built a small bunker inside an asteroid.
+Instead ,they used their resources to build a small bunker inside an asteroid.
 Too small for people to survive, the bunker would hold the data of uploaded individuals, a few devices that can run an uploaded human mind (powered down) and the machines necessary for the uploading process as well as documentation of their work.
 They made sure that the bunker is hidden well and hoped the Empire would not notice it.
 There was, however, a traitor who did not want to be uploaded and thought the Empire would let him live in exchange for information on the plan.